For-Hives/ForVoyez-Wordpress-plugin/readme.txt

 3. Results Example - Showcase of automatically generated alt text, titles, and captions for various image types.

 == Changelog ==
+= 1.1.30 =
+Enhance the performances of the plugin.

 = 1.1.23 =
 Fixes some bugs, issues, improve capabilities and performance.